tpennypacker/showdown_bot/PLANS.md

+make other AIs work with new system of move dict

 TODO:
 consider foe combinations - see how long it takes (~minute per turn right now, >1000 possibilities considered) consider switching - maybe use ratio and only consider top 2 or something, and only for pokemon that have a losing matchup